Blue-Pocket/Fibonacci_Numbers/README.md

 This is a simeple C language code.

-I made and check it in FreeBSD 13.
+I made and checked it in FreeBSD 13.

 Compile this code and run, then it shows Fibonacci numbers.